 Upon payment of the Redemption Amount by the Company, the Preferred Shares specified in the redemption notice will be redeemed and any certificates representing such Preferred Shares will be cancelled.
 If a part only of the Preferred Shares represented by any certificate is being redeemed, a new certificate for the balance will be issued at the expense of the holder.
-From and after the date of delivery of the redemption notice, the holder of the Preferred Shares specified in the redemption notice will continue to be entitled to dividends and will continue to be entitled to any other right in respect to such Preferred Shares until payment in full of such Redemption Amount, at which time the holder of such Preferred Shares will cease to have any rights with respect to such Preferred Shares tendered for redemption.
+From and after the date of delivery of the redemption notice, the holder of the Preferred Shares specified in the redemption notice will continue to be entitled to dividends and will continue to be entitled to any other right in respect to such Preferred Shares will cease to have any rights with respect to such Preferred Shares tendered for redemption.